MALWICK/TOdo-list-js/README.md

 ## CLONE PROJECT

     - To get a local copy up and running follow these simple example steps.
-    - Clone this repository with `git@github.com:MALWICK/TOdo-list-js.git` using your terminal or command line.
+    - Clone this repository with `https://github.com/MALWICK/TOdo-list-js/pulls` using your terminal or command line.
     - Change to the project directory by entering: - $ `cd cv ` in the terminal.

 ## CONTRIBUTION

     Contributions, issues, and feature requests are welcome!
-    Feel free to check the [issues page]()
+    Feel free to check the [issues page](https://malwick.github.io/TOdo-list-js/)